Essential preparation for successful heritage careers

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

-You will be taught through a combination of lectures and seminars, with an emphasis on student led-discussion and presentations.
+You will be taught through a combination of lectures, seminars and workshops with an emphasis on student led-discussion.

 The Department of Archaeology is based in King's Manor, in York city centre.
-The majority of your teaching will take place there within the Department, with occasional teaching on Campus West.
+Your teaching will take place across both King's Manor and Campus West, depending on your chosen option modules.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.